-Guadalupe Mountains National Park invites all youth between the ages of 6-17 to participate in this national park's 4th Annual Youth Poster Contest.
+Guadalupe Mountains National Park, in partnership with the National Cave and Karst Research Institute, invites all young artists between the ages of 6-17 to participate in our 4th Annual Youth Poster Contest.
 This year's theme focuses on karst and its importance in the natural world.
 Poster contest entries will be accepted until April 30, 2019.

 Karst at a Glance

 Karst is a landscape that is shaped by chemical weathering processes, where slightly acidic groundwater dissolves away the bedrock, creating unique landforms such as sinkholes and caves.
 Many people refer to karst as “Swiss-cheese Geology” because the landscape can be riddled with holes.
 Karst landscapes form where carbonate rocks such as limestone or dolomite or evaporitic rocks like salt and gypsum are at or near the land surface.
 Characteristic landforms in karst areas are caves, sinkholes, disappearing streams, underground rivers, and springs.